-Contracting activities need proper control and oversight to prevent fraud, waste, abuse, and mismanagement have disclosed that such contracting practices have resulted in \$467 million in fraud, waste, abuse, mismanagement, and other recoveries on postal contracting programs.
+Contracting activities need proper control and oversight to prevent fraud, waste, abuse, and mismanagement

-The Postal Service operates an \$8 billion per year contracting program.
+The Postal Service awards \$9 billion a year in contracts.
 We have found that the Postal Service has not always followed its own procurement policies or sound contracting principles.
-Over the last four years, our reviews
+Over the last four years, our reviews have disclosed that such contracting practices have resulted in \$434 million in monetary findings including fraud, waste, abuse, mismanagement, and other recoveries on postal contracting programs.

-As a result of our efforts and with the subsequent cooperation of Postal Service management, the Postal Service recovered over \$12 million from a major telecommunications contractor and can avoid an additional \$58 million in erroneous billings.
+As a result of our efforts and with the cooperation of Postal Service management, the Postal Service recovered over \$12 million from a major telecommunications contractor and can avoid an additional \$58 million in erroneous billings.
 Because the Postal Service did not adequately monitor contractor performance, it was repeatedly billed for work that was not performed and for substandard work.
 Postal Service management is reviewing all future bills to ensure correct billings, which should result in future savings.

 In another recent case, a married couple who were Postal Service employees defrauded the Postal Service of more than \$3 million because internal controls were ineffective.
 One spouse approved nonexistent purchases submitted by the other.
 The couple then fled to Venezuela with the proceeds and converted the stolen money into foreign investments, jewelry, and real property.
 Both employees were caught, returned to the United States, and convicted.
 As part of their sentence, the couple was ordered to repay over \$3 million.
 Forfeiture actions to recover the money are currently underway.
-In order to prevent such frauds in the future, the Postal Service needs to ensure that appropriate internal controls exist and are enforced and that systems and data are available to validate contractor charges for services rendered, or work performed.
+In order to prevent such frauds in the future, the Postal Service needs to ensure that appropriate internal controls exist and are enforced and that systems and data are available to validate contractor charges for services rendered or work performed.

 The Postal Service awards millions of dollars annually in cost reimbursement contracts.
-Our work has shown the Postal Service has not always reviewed and approved its contractors' cost accounting systems prior to the award of cost reimbursement contracts.
+Our work has shown the Postal Service has not always reviewed and approved its contractors' cost accounting systems before awarding cost reimbursement contracts.
 This impairs the Postal Service's ability to effectively review contractor billings, creates the potential for billing frauds and may result in excess charges to the Postal Service.

-For example, we identified significant deficiencies in a major contractor's estimating system and concluded that the Postal Service could not rely upon any of the contractor's proposed costs.
+For example, we identified significant deficiencies in a major contractor's estimating system and concluded that the Postal Service could not rely on any of the contractor's proposed costs.
 This contractor has received more than \$1 billion in postal contracts to date.
 Reliance on this system could result in the Postal Service paying for costs that are not associated with postal work.
 To date, we have questioned \$37 million in proposed costs from this contractor, and our work on reviewing other contracts is continuing.

-On numerous occasions we have found situations where contractors were improperly involved in writing their own contracts.
-For example, in one case a contractor was allowed to establish the Postal Service's contract requirements.
-The contractor then received a series of sole source contracts, valued in excess of \$300 million, to provide these requirements.
-Under federal government contracting regulations this conduct would be specifically prohibited; however, under postal policies this is not specifically prohibited.
+We have found situations where contractors were involved in writing requirements in which they had an interest.
+For example, in one case a contractor received a series of sole source contracts, valued in excess of \$300 million, to provide these requirements.
+Under federal government contracting regulations, this conduct would be specifically prohibited; however, under postal policies it is not specifically prohibited.
 We determined that if these contracts had been competitively bid, the Postal Service could have saved \$53 million.